beezwax/WP-Publish-to-Apple-News/doc/install.md

  1. Upload the entire `apple-news` folder to the `./wp-content/plugins` directory in your web server.
- 2. Active the plugin though the 'Plugins' menu in WordPress.
+ 2. Activate the plugin though the 'Plugins' menu in WordPress.

  You will now find 'Apple News' in your WordPress admin panel.
 For usage documentation see [Usage](usage.md).